Richmond Long Covid Service

 Therapy is delivered in the most appropriate place, either as an outpatient at Richmond Rehab Unit, as an online video call appointment, as a telephone consultation, or at home.

-The team consists of an occupational therapist (OT) and an occupational therapy assistant.
+The team consists of an occupational therapist (OT) and a physiotherapist.

 We have close links with GPs, Community Respiratory Care, Richmond Wellbeing Services, Kingston Post Covid Assessment Service, and West Middlesex University Hospital.